Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

 As a second family of estimated extremal graph structures $\widehat G_\rho$ we apply the \eglearn{} algorithm \citep{engelke2022a} to the flights data set with different regularization parameters $\rho\geq 0$.
 The latter governs the amount of sparsity in the estimated graph, where larger $\rho$ values correspond to sparser graphs. \eglearn{} produces a whole sequence of estimated graphical models, but without estimates of the corresponding parameter matrices.

-We apply our methodology to fit a multivariate generalized Pareto distribution with \HR{} distribution and extremal graphical structure given by different graphs $G$.
-As in the structure estimation, we focus on the empirical variogram $\widehat \Gamma$ as base estimator.
-Applying the completion operator $\comp[G]{}$ to the restriction of $\widehat \Gamma$ to a graph $G$ as in~\eqref{eq:completionFull}, we obtain graph structured estimators $\widehat \Gamma^{\Gflight}$, $\widehat \Gamma^{\widehat T}$ and $\widehat \Gamma^{\widehat G_\rho}$ for the flight graph, the extremal tree and the $\rho$-regularized general graph, respectively.
-We note that previously, only parameter estimation on the tree was possible through the tree metric property~\eqref{tree_metric}, but not on the more general graphs.
-Our theory therefore produces a full statistical model that can be used for model assessment, simulation and interpretation.
+We apply our methodology to fit a \HR{} multivariate generalized Pareto distribution with different extremal graphical structures.
+As before, the empirical variogram $\widehat \Gamma$ acts as base estimator.
+Applying the completion operator $\comp[G]{}$ to the restriction of $\widehat \Gamma$ to a graph $G$ as in~\cref{eq:completionFull}, we obtain graph structured estimators $\widehat \Gamma^{\Gflight}$, $\widehat \Gamma^{\widehat T}$ and $\widehat \Gamma^{\widehat G_\rho}$ for the flight graph, the extremal tree and the $\rho$-regularized general graph, respectively.
+We note that, previously, only parameter estimation on the tree was possible through the tree metric property~\cref{eq:tree_metric}, but not on the more general graphs.
+Our method thus allows to estimate the \HR{} parameters of an extremal graphical model based on a graph learned from the data, the only restriction being that the graph needs to be connected.